UnknownCallerrr/GmingRealm/games/fnfmodded/tabi/assets/shared/images/dontReadMe.txt

 guys its me gwebdev
-ya i suffered trying to get this fire shit to work lol hope u LIKE it
+ya i suffered trying to get this fire poop to work lol hope u LIKE it
 ;-;
 well its more of code and crap